 2. In which countries are you likely to sell your products and services in the coming 3 to 5 years?

 As your business grows, are you likely to expand into other countries?
 Would having sole ownership of your brand name in those countries be advantageous to the growth of your company?
 If you're advertising your products through the web, it's possible that entrepreneurs in those countries may catch wind and try to capitalize on your delay to protect your brand name in foreign jurisdictions.
 For this reason alone, international protection in countries in which you are likely to operate is also a good idea.

 3. Determine which countries manufacture products similar to yours and protect yourself there.

 Sometimes, counterfeit goods start at the source.
-Certain industrialized countries such as China, Taiwan, and India now have manufacturing prowess that enable non-ethical companies to cost effectively create knock-offs of your goods and services.
+Certain industrialized countries such as China, Taiwan, and India now have manufacturing prowess that enables non-ethical companies to cost - effectively create knockoffs of your goods and services.
 If that is the case, you should seek federal protections of your trademark from others misappropriating your goodwill and business reputation.

 Lastly, ask yourself - would you care if someone started selling products and services with your brand (or a confusingly similar brand) in a country in which you currently operate or are likely to operate?
 If you answered "Yes" to any of these questions, then you should consider protecting your brands internationally.